 As you can see, it’s not easy to be verified on Instagram.
 If it were easy, everyone would be verified and that would take away the authenticity of the designation.

-If you need help with your social media endeavors, don’t hesitate to contact Vervocity Interactive.
-Our seasoned experts are ready to train you or take action on your behalf.
-Call 217-222-1451 for more details.
+If you need help with your social media endeavors, don’t hesitate to contact Vervocity in Quincy, IL.
+Our social media experts are ready to train you or take action on your behalf.
+Call (217) 222-1451 for more details.